awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 }
 ```

-## Harvest Job Notification Events<a name="hj-status-events"></a>
+## Harvest job notification events<a name="hj-status-events"></a>

 You get harvest job status events when you export a clip from a live stream to create a live\-to\-VOD asset\.
 MediaPackage creates notifications when the harvest job succeeds or fails\.
-For information about harvest jobs and live\-to\-VOD assets, see [Creating Live\-to\-VOD Assets with AWS Elemental MediaPackage](ltov.md)\.
+For information about harvest jobs and live\-to\-VOD assets, see [Creating live\-to\-VOD assets with AWS Elemental MediaPackage](ltov.md)\.

-**Example Successful Harvest Job Event**
+**Example Successful harvest job event**

 ```
 {